Biomaker/Gametophyte-Fern-photography-2018/Results.md

 I plan to edit video using Adobe Premiere Pro CS3, which I already have, and have bought a book to learn how to do it.

+## printable pdf and word tutorials

+1. Principles of focus stacking.
+Movement and photos, and stacking process. <br>
+2. Sheet about a microscope with a camera mounted on top doing the same. <br>
+3. The £0 version for schools and first year undergrad.
+A lego car with a smartphone on top.
+4.	the mechanical part of my setup with details of how to build it and an ixus on top, and hand held remote. <br>
+5. Adaptation to the DSLR still manual but now with microscope objectives.<br>
+6.	the automation part with the arduino.<br>
+7. A page about lighting. <br>
+8. The whole setup working together.

 Notes:

 Chris Slaybaugh's surname is pronounced as in "saw" and "claw".<br>